 - and Minot AFB, North Dakota

 Meanwhile, the 490th Missile Squadron became the first at Malmstrom AFB to deploy the REACT modifications.
-They begin in Mar.
-1 1995, and by Aug. the Air Force had upgraded 27 of the 50 LCCs and 4 test facilities.
+They began on March 1, 1995, and by August the Air Force had upgraded 27 of the 50 LCCs and 4 test facilities.
 As of Jan.
 29, 1996, the Air Force had upgraded 7 more LCCs.

 Subsequently, the final training class for the CDB/AM system graduated from Vandenberg AFB on Jan.
 25. With it ended the CDM/AM training that took place there since 1975.
 All future Minuteman operations training transitioned to REACT system.

-Finally, Full Operational Capability (FOC) is declared for RECT-A, Minuteman A/M LCCs, in Jul.
-31 of 1996.
-Initial Operational Capability (IOC) for REACT-B started on Aug.
-5 of 1996.
+Finally, Full Operational Capability (FOC) was declared for RECT-A, Minuteman A/M LCCs, on July 31 1996.
+The initial Operational Capability (IOC) for REACT-B started on Aug 5, 1996.
 The first one was for the 564th Missile Squadron.

 For its part, the Console Operation Program (COP) software corrected its identified deficiencies.
 In 2008, REACT Console and Operator Input Device (OID) improved its interface.
 Above all, it improved its reliability and in-commission rate.

-The cost of this improvement was of 4,7 million dollars.
+The cost of this improvement was 4,7 million dollars.